-- 4.2 The transport sector is a major contributor to global climate change including rising global temperatures, changing weather patterns and sea level rise, and there is increased public awareness of this issue.
+4.2 The transport sector is a major contributor of carbon emissions which are causing global climate change including rising global temperatures, changing weather patterns and sea level rise, and there is increased public awareness of this issue.
 In April 2019, the County Council acknowledged the threat of climate change and passed a motion pledging to try to reach net zero carbon emissions by 2030.
-UK domestic greenhouse gas emissions have reduced by 43% since 1990 but the transport sector is now the largest contributor, accounting for 28% of UK domestic emissions in 2018.
+UK domestic greenhouse gas emissions reduced by 44% between 1990 and 2019, this has not been matched by the transport sector which is now the largest

+- contributor, accounting for 28% of UK domestic emissions in 20187.
 While greenhouse gas emissions from transport are reducing, progress is not currently fast enough to achieve the Government's legally binding target to achieve net zero emissions by 2050.
 The scale of change required to achieve decarbonisation in this timescale will be a significant challenge for the transport sector. - 4.3 In a county with large rural areas such as West Sussex, shared transport and active travel modes are not currently considered viable for many journeys due to the travel distances and the currently available infrastructure and services.
 Mass electrification of the vehicle fleet will be needed to achieve the Government's target.
 However, this is unlikely to be viable for some vehicle types such as heavy goods vehicles and assumes the emissions associated with network construction and vehicle production can be successfully mitigated.
-In order to achieve the Government's target, substantial investment in infrastructure for electric and other low carbon fuels will be required alongside behaviour change to increase use of shared transport and active travel modes which are a more efficient form of transportation than private vehicles. - 4.4 As with forecasting of any kind, there is some uncertainty around future climate change impacts and whether these could be more, or less, extreme than expected.
-However, it is likely (this is the assumption used to prepare this Draft Plan) that there will be an increase in occurrences of extreme weather events such as flooding and extreme heat events.
-The County has a history of fluvial, coastal, surface water and groundwater flooding which can affect the transport network, so climate change may exacerbate this issue.
-Therefore, it will be necessary to adapt the transport network to cope with the effects of climate change.
+In order to achieve the Government's target, substantial investment in infrastructure for electric and other low carbon emission fuels will be required alongside behaviour change to increase use of shared transport and active travel modes which are a more efficient form of transportation than private vehicles. - 4.4 As with forecasting of any kind, there is some uncertainty around future climate change impacts and whether these could be more, or less, extreme than expected.
+However, at outlined in the West Sussex Climate Change Strategy 2020, it is likely that there will be an increase in occurrences of extreme weather events such as flooding and extreme heat events.
+The County has a history of fluvial, coastal, surface water and groundwater flooding which affect the transport network, so climate change is likely to exacerbate this issue.
+Therefore, it will be necessary to adapt the transport network to cope with the effects of climate change (i.e. to make it more resilient to extreme weather events).